abhish127/abhish127/README.md

 ## About Me
 - I'm Abhishek, a 10th grader and amateur developer at Lynbrook High School.
 - Some of my hobbies include biking, playing video games, coding, art, and learning more about our world in general.
-- Some fields that I am interested in include coding, biology, and aeronautics.
+- Some fields that I am interested in include computer science, biology, and aeronautics.
 - Feel free to check out my profile for some projects that I'm working on!

 <!-- *UNCOMMENT THIS LATER*